 Culture of Cuba

 Cuba is a Spanish-speaking country, although you will find that more and more people know at least a little English thanks to the growing tourist business, particularly around Havana.
 Large hotels and tourist-aimed shops will often have at least one member of staff able to speak some English.
-However, it would be helpful to learn at least basic pleasantries in Spanish before travelling.
+However, it would be helpful to learn at least basic pleasantries in Spanish before traveling.
+Additionally, Cuban Spanish is a particularly fast and distinctive dialect, so be prepared to be totally lost for the first few days, even if your Spanish is already pretty good.

 Cuban food is quite simple, with a tendency towards rich rice and meat dishes.
 Vegetarianism is very rare, and you may find it difficult to find food that is not prepared with animal products (even vegetable and rice dishes are often cooked with pork or other animal fats).
 If you have any special dietary requirements it may be useful to carry an explanation of these in Spanish, though be prepared to face difficulties in finding appropriate food.